YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * To INTRPT a process belonging to its own account, a process requires no UNIX privileges.

-* The implementation of INTRPT uses signals, and on Linux a non-root process can send signals only to processes of the same userid.
-To INTRPT a process, with a different userid, but belonging to its own GROUP requires the UNIX superuser privilege.
-To INTRPT a process belonging to an account outside its own GROUP, a process also requires the UNIX superuser privilege.
+* The implementation of INTRPT uses signals, and on Linux a non-root process can only send signals to other processes of the same userid.
+Superuser privilege is required to send signals to processes of other userids, regardless of group membership.

 ++++++++++
 JOURNAL